Jhonson924/berkeley/FinancialTransaction_FraudDetectionModel/readme.md

 - Fraud Detection and Security
 - Create risk scoring models

+# 2. Data Understanding

+## 2.1 Dataset understanding: cards_data
+- card_number and id are unique identifiers.

+- card_brand and card_type are categorical features with a few distinct values.

+- credit_limit is stored as a string (e.g., $24295) and will need conversion for numeric analysis.

+- card_on_dark_web has only one value (No) — likely not useful for predictive modeling unless there's variation elsewhere.

+- Columns like expires, acct_open_date, and year_pin_last_changed are time-based features that can be transformed further.

+## 2.2 Dataset understanding: mcc_codes
+- The MCC (Merchant Category Code) mapping examples like:

+    5812: Eating Places and Restaurants

+    5541: Service Stations

+    7996: Amusement Parks, Carnivals, Circuses

+- This mapping can be used to enrich transaction data by decoding MCC codes into readable categories.
 # 10. Key Findings

 - The dataset is highly imbalanced with very few fraudulent transactions.